gbdev/pandocs/content/Video_Display.md

 ### Writing Data to OAM Memory

-The recommened method is to write the data to normal RAM first, and to copy that RAM to OAM by using the DMA transfer function, initiated through DMA register (FF46).
+The recommended method is to write the data to normal RAM first, and to copy that RAM to OAM by using the DMA transfer function, initiated through DMA register (FF46).
 Beside for that, it is also possible to write data directly to the OAM area by using normal LD commands, this